Associate of Science in Nursing (ADN) Degree Program Details

 |NUR2500||Nursing Concepts IV (Capstone)||12|

-The curriculum includes classroom, lab simulation and hands-on clinical training.
-Clinical experience is provided through direct care and interaction with patients in clinical setting.
+The Associate Degree in Nursing program curriculum includes classroom, lab simulation and hands-on clinical training.
+Clinical experience is provided through direct care and interaction with patients in a clinical setting.
 Students are taught nursing skills and clinical judgement in a controlled environment using high fidelity mannequins.
 Students build confidence by practicing routine procedures in the skills lab and simulating crisis situations in the simulation center.

-Our Nursing Associate of Science program curriculum was specifically developed to prepare our students for the NextGen NCLEX-RN (NGN) and the exam prep starts at the beginning of the Nursing program.
-A regular schedule of clinical judgment exercises and video tutorials, test student’s knowledge at every milestone within the program.
+Our accelerated nursing program curriculum was specifically developed to prepare our students for the NextGen NCLEX-RN (NGN).
+NCLEX review courses are available to nursing students and the exam prep starts at the beginning of the Associate Degree in Nursing program.
+A regular schedule of clinical judgment exercises and video tutorials test a student’s knowledge at every milestone within the program.
 When our students have completed the program and are ready to take the actual NCLEX-RN exam, it will feel like second nature, giving nursing graduates the best chance of passing on their first attempt!

 Registered Nurse Job Outlook